VectorLogoZone/vlz-contrib/README.md

 One of the main reasons for [VectorLogoZone](https://www.vectorlogo.zone/) is consistency: the logos should look great when they are all on the same page.
 Please follow these guidelines when you make the images.

+If you aren't directly contributing but want to request a logo or report a bad logo, please use [Github Issues for VectorLogoZone/vectorlogozone](https://github.com/VectorLogoZone/vectorlogozone/issues/new/choose).

 ## General SVG Guidelines

 These guidelines apply to all images except the `-official` images.